nurturenature/fuzz_dist/doc/antidotedb.md

 Inter-dc partitioning
   - can be no client errors, timeouts, etc, all `:ok`
     - but invalid results
-  - other times cluster appears to loose cohesion
+  - other times cluster appears to loose complete cohesion

+`:antidote_crdt_set_aw` and `:antidote_crdt_counter_pn` datatypes appear to behave similarly re no faults, partition and pause. `:antidote_crdt_counter_pn` is more resilent to process kills, the clients `:error` and the counter remains valid.

 ### g-set